HistoriaOffical/docs/masternodes/setup-cdmn-automated.rst

    Click on the table to choose a masternode and then hit the "Test & Save IPFS Server"

 .. figure:: ../img/amn6.png
-   :width: 600px
+   :width: 300px

    This masternode is up and available.
 Hit the Save button.

 .. figure:: ../img/amn7.png
-   :width: 600px
+   :width: 300px

-   Prelimiary Setup is complete, now you can hit the Ok button.
+   Preliminary Setup is complete, now you can hit the Ok button.

-After the prelimiary setup is complete, you can now proceed to the Automated Ubuntu 20.04 VPS Setup below.
+After the preliminary setup is complete, you can now proceed to the Automated Ubuntu 20.04 VPS Setup below.

 Automated Ubuntu 20.04 VPS Setup
 ---------------------------------